Send-Decision API vs. Traditional Email Verification API

 Status-field verification APIs are typically priced per lookup, and a lookup is a lookup: verify the same address again next week and you pay again.

-InboxPolicy prices fresh verifications at $0.01 per call, but three cases are free by design:
+InboxPolicy prices fresh verifications at $0.01 per call, but two result types can cost 0 credits:

 There's no free tier.
 The $0.01 per-call x402 price is the trial by design, free tiers attract list-cleaning abuse.

-How does InboxPolicy turn SMTP evidence into a decision?
+How does InboxPolicy turn normalized signals into a decision?

 The pipeline runs three checks in order: syntax validation, MX lookup, and a live SMTP conversation against InboxPolicy's own verification engine.
 That evidence then passes through a deliverability policy that maps it to one of five actions, each with a confidence score attached, rather than exposing the raw SMTP response and leaving interpretation to you.